1 Purpose of Funding

 4 Selection Procedure

-Funding is awarded awarded through Musicboard Berlin GmbH upon recommendation of an independent jury of Berlin-based pop experts and in consultation with the Senate Department for Culture and Europe.
+Funding is awarded awarded through Musicboard Berlin GmbH upon recommendation of an independent jury of Berlin-based pop experts and in consultation with the Senate Department for Culture and Community.
 Jury members are usually appointed for a period of three years.
-The following jury is appointed to the funding programme Karrieresprungbrett Berlin in 2023:
+The following jury is currently appointed to the funding programme Karrieresprungbrett Berlin:

 - Christoph Reimann